elmtree-askmo/cloudcannon-app/content/learn/nursing/how-should-nurses-handle-drug-errors-to-maintain-professional-standards-and-ensure-patient-safety.md

 url: /learn/nursing/questions/how-should-nurses-handle-drug-errors-to-maintain-professional-standards-and-ensure-patient-safety
 score: -1.0
 related_article1:
-    id: 169672
+    id: 169669
-    title: What are the safe disposal practices for clinical waste to comply with waste management regulations?
+    title: >-
+        What are the responsibilities of the Health and Safety Executive in maintaining workplace safety standards?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-safe-disposal-practices-for-clinical-waste-to-comply-with-waste-management-regulations
+    url: /learn/nursing/questions/what-are-the-responsibilities-of-the-health-and-safety-executive-in-maintaining-workplace-safety-standards
 related_article2:
-    id: 169677
+    id: 169674
-    title: What are the key components of an effective emergency evacuation plan in case of a fire?
+    title: >-
+        What are the recommended practices for the safe disposal of sharps to prevent injuries?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-key-components-of-an-effective-emergency-evacuation-plan-in-case-of-a-fire
+    url: /learn/nursing/questions/what-are-the-recommended-practices-for-the-safe-disposal-of-sharps-to-prevent-injuries
 related_article3:
-    id: 169683
+    id: 169679
-    title: What techniques are effective in managing aggressive patients and ensuring staff safety?
+    title: >-
+        What strategies can be implemented to maintain a safe and hygienic hospital environment?
     subject: Nursing
-    url: /learn/nursing/questions/what-techniques-are-effective-in-managing-aggressive-patients-and-ensuring-staff-safety
+    url: /learn/nursing/questions/what-strategies-can-be-implemented-to-maintain-a-safe-and-hygienic-hospital-environment
 related_article4:
-    id: 169672
+    id: 169682
-    title: What are the safe disposal practices for clinical waste to comply with waste management regulations?
+    title: >-
+        What strategies can be implemented to prevent patient falls in hospitals?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-safe-disposal-practices-for-clinical-waste-to-comply-with-waste-management-regulations
+    url: /learn/nursing/questions/what-strategies-can-be-implemented-to-prevent-patient-falls-in-hospitals
 related_article5:
-    id: 169664
+    id: 169676
-    title: How can the effectiveness of risk management strategies be evaluated in a healthcare setting?
+    title: >-
+        What are the risks associated with bedrails, and what are the alternatives to their use?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-the-effectiveness-of-risk-management-strategies-be-evaluated-in-a-healthcare-setting
+    url: /learn/nursing/questions/what-are-the-risks-associated-with-bedrails-and-what-are-the-alternatives-to-their-use
 ---

 &nbsp;